 Loughborough topped the league in a special supplement focusing on the best universities for sport, gaining the most points in each of The Times’ three criteria – success in the British Universities and Colleges Sport (BUCS) championship, in cup competitions and in individual performances in non-team sports.

-Loughborough has an unparalleled record of excellence in sport with students winning the BUCS title for 33 consecutive years, finishing over 2,000 points in front of the second placed university in last year’s competition.
+Loughborough has an unparalleled record of excellence in sport with students winning the BUCS title for 37 consecutive years.

 The University was also proud to serve as the Official Preparation Camp Headquarters for Team GB prior to the London 2012 Olympic Games.
-Over 520 members of Team GB passing through the campus to collect their kit and several sports basing themselves in Loughborough for their pre-Games training and it was only fitting that the route of the Olympic Torch Relay took it through the Loughborough University campus.
+The games saw over 520 members of Team GB pass through the campus to collect their kit and several sports basing themselves in Loughborough for their pre-Games training.
+As such, it was only fitting that the route of the Olympic Torch Relay took it through the Loughborough University campus.

 The campus has the country's largest concentration of world-class training facilities across a wide range of sports, including an indoor athletics centre, outdoor stadium and a 50m swimming pool.
 National and regional centres for many sports are located on campus, including national performance centres for athletics and cricket.
 Many of these are based at SportPark, the state of the art £15million development that houses many of the country’s top national governing bodies including swimming, volleyball, and wheelchair basketball.

 Some of the most celebrated names in sport – including world record breaking athletes Sebastian Coe and Paula Radcliffe, one of the greatest-ever Paralympians, Tanni Grey-Thompson, and World Cup winning England rugby coach Clive Woodward – have studied at Loughborough.
 The University's unrivalled contribution to sport looks set to continue with around 200 elite level athletes currently studying or training at the University.